We provide care for a range of cardiovascular conditions, and support for your family throughout your child’s treatment.

-Johns Hopkins All Children’s Heart Institute provides pediatric and congenital cardiac care as well as pediatric heart transplantation.
+Johns Hopkins All Children’s Heart Institute provides pediatric and congenital cardiac care.
 We have been providing pediatric cardiology services for children with congenital heart disease since 1977.
 Our facilities include a 22-bed cardiovascular intensive care unit (CVICU), two cardiac operating rooms, two cardiac catheterization labs with the ability to perform hybrid procedures, and electrophysiology.
 We also offer many services to support your family's needs, whether it's a place to sleep, a support group or social services.

 Special Services and Patient Populations

 - Home monitoring for single ventricle patients

 Clinical Areas of Focus

 Our multidisciplinary team of cardiologists, cardiac surgeons, critical care specialists, respiratory therapists and other pediatric experts provides support in our 22-bed CVICU for pediatric heart patients with conditions such as congenital anomalies, dehydration, premature birth with heart conditions, pulmonary hypertension and respiratory distress.

 Cardiomyopathy is a condition in which there is an abnormality in the heart muscle.
 Although there are several different kinds of cardiomyopathy, the two most common types are dilated cardiomyopathy, in which the heart may function poorly; and hypertrophic cardiomyopathy, in which the heart muscle is abnormally thick.
 Our Cardiomyopathy & Heart Failure Program provides advanced diagnostic and therapeutic options for infants, children and adolescents with this diagnosis.